 A dog may bite or attack someone for a variety of reasons, but when it comes down to it, the owner has a general duty of care to stop their dog from biting others.
 This is true whether a dog bite occurs in a public or private space, including the owner’s home.

-Once you have been bitten by a dog, it is vital that you take steps to prevent infection right away.
+Once a dog has bitten you, you must take steps to prevent infection right away.
 The Cleveland Clinic recommends cleaning the wound, applying antibiotic cream, bandaging the wound, and then going to a doctor.
 This should all be done within eight hours of the attack to minimize the chance of infection.

 In addition to cuts and bite wounds, a dog attack may cause: